Site Manager

 What is a Construction Site Manager under German Law?

-The Bauleiter must be clearly distinguished from the Safety and Health Coordinator (SiGeKo) under the German Construction Site Ordinance (Baustellenverordnung, BaustellV).
-The SiGeKo is appointed by the building owner under § 3 BaustellV when workers from several employers are active on site and the project exceeds 30 working days with more than 20 workers simultaneously or 500 person-days in total.
-RAB 30 (Rules on Occupational Safety on Construction Sites) details the SiGeKo duties.
-The Bauleiter, by contrast, supervises proper construction execution towards the building authority, while the SiGeKo coordinates occupational safety across contractors.
+The Bauleiter must be distinguished from the Safety and Health Coordinator (SiGeKo) under the German Construction Site Ordinance (Baustellenverordnung, BaustellV).
+Under § 3 Para.
+1 BaustellV a coordinator is required for every site where employees of more than one employer are active; the thresholds of 30 working days with more than 20 workers, or 500 person-days, do not trigger that appointment but the advance notice under § 2 Para.
+2 BaustellV.
+RAB 30 details the coordinator's suitability.
+The Bauleiter supervises proper construction execution towards the building authority, while the SiGeKo coordinates occupational safety across contractors.

 Duties of the construction site manager

-- Supervise execution against the building permit, approved structural calculations and recognised technical rules under LBO §§ 56-59.
+- Supervise execution against the building permit, approved structural calculations and public-law requirements under § 56 Para.
+1 MBO and the matching state provision.

 - Maintain the construction logbook covering weather, headcount, deliveries, instructions and incidents as evidence in dispute.

-- Coordinate contractors and interface with the SiGeKo under § 3 BaustellV without role overlap.
+- Attend to the hazard-free interlocking of the contractors' works and interface with the SiGeKo under § 3 BaustellV without role overlap.

-- Ensure traffic safety on and around the site under § 32 StVO and general safety duty (§ 823 BGB).
+- Obtain and follow the authority's orders on barriers and signing for the work site under § 45 Para.
+6 StVO, and observe the general safety duty (§ 823 BGB).

-- Verify fall protection under DGUV Regulation 38 and TRBS 2121.
+- Verify fall protection under § 9 DGUV Vorschrift 38 (above 1.00 m at stair flights, wall openings and traffic routes, above 2.00 m otherwise) and TRBS 2121.

 - Run quantity surveys, check progress invoices under VOB/B § 14.